knadendla/knadendla/README.md

 - 👋 Hi, I’m @knadendla
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology
 - 🌱 I’m currently learning - Anthos
 - 📫 How to reach me ...